 Materials Used in HDI PCB Manufacturing

-HDI PCBs require materials that support fine features, thermal stability, and mechanical reliability.
-HDI PCB materials are selected for their high Tg, low CTE, excellent laser drill ability, low dielectric loss, strong copper adhesion, and the ability to support ultra-thin dielectric layers required for micro vias and high-density routing.
+High-density interconnect PCBs require materials that support fine features, thermal stability, and long-term mechanical reliability.
+HDI PCB materials are carefully selected for their high glass transition temperature (Tg), low coefficient of thermal expansion (CTE), excellent laser drill performance, low dielectric loss, and strong copper adhesion.
+These properties are critical for maintaining structural integrity and signal performance in compact, high-density designs.

 Common HDI materials include: